-In this study, we have shown the importance of NAC on testes function and its antiapoptotic and antiinflammatory effect and its role in protection of testes.
-As known, NAC and L-carnitine are highly concentrated in the epididymis and spermatozoa, where it may serve as an intra-mitochondrial vehicle for the acyl group in the form of acyl CoA that acts as a substrate for the oxidation process to produce energy for sperm respiration and motility (Kanter et al., 2010).
-Accumulation of TiO2 in testes down regulated genes responsible for cholesterol transport and steroidogenesis including ABP, P450scc, 17β -HSD, CYP-17 α and aromatase.
-Expression of ABP, CYP17 α and 17β -HSD were significantly decreased in rats following exposure to TiO2 for 3 months.
-These genes play important roles in testosterone biosynthesis, for example, Progesterone is then converted to 17 α -hydroxyprogesterone and androstenedione by CYP17 α .
-Finally androstenedione is converted to testosterone by 17 β -HSD.
-The decrease in gene expression of CYP17 α and 17 β -HSD indicates a possible contribution of these genes to the decrease in serum testosterone of male rats.
+In this study, we have reported the importance of NAC on testes function and its antiapoptotic and antiinflammatory effect and its role in protection of testes.
+As known, NAC and L-carnitine are highly concentrated in the epididymis and spermatozoa, it serves as an intramitochondrial adjuvent for the acyl group in the form of acyl CoA that acts as a substrate for fatty acids oxidation to produce energy for sperm respiration and motility (Kanter et al., 2010).
+Accumulation of TiO2 in testes down regulated genes responsible for cholesterol transport and steroidogenesis including ABP, P450scc, $17\beta$ -HSD, CYP- $17\alpha$ and aromatase.
+Expression of ABP, CYP $17\alpha$ and $17\beta$ -HSD were significantly decreased in rats following exposure to TiO2 for 3 months.
+These genes play important roles in testosterone biosynthesis, for example, progesterone is converted to $17\alpha\text{-}$ hydroxyprogesterone and androstenedione by CYP17 $\alpha$ .
+Then testosterone is sythesized from androstenedione by $17\beta\text{-HSD}$ .
+The decrease in gene expression of CYP17 $\alpha$ and $17\beta\text{-HSD}$ indicates a possible contribution of these genes to the decrease in serum testosterone of male rats.

 Apoptosis is a programmed cell death, it affects cell function and viability.
 BcL2 is known as apoptotic biomarker.
 Administration of TiO2 for 3 months upregulated BcL2 expression and NAC down regulate it confirming antiapoptotic activity of NAC as reported by ours and findings of (Aggarwal et al., 2010).
-Germ cell apoptosis has been reported by several investigators to play an important role in normal testicular physiology (Modi et al., 2003).
-It is required for normal spermatogenesis and is believed to ensure cellular homeostasis and maintain the fine balance between germ cells and Sertoli cells (Said et al., 2004).
-Also, apoptosis is a key regulator of spermatogenesis in normal and pathological states (Kerr, 1992).
-High rates of apoptosis have been reported in testicular biopsies from infertile men with various degree of testicular insufficiency (Juriscova et al., 1999).
-Sensitivity to factors induced apoptosis was higher in the spermatogonia and spermatocytes, while the Sertoli and Leydig cells were comparatively resistant (Kanter et al., 2010).
+Germ cell apoptosis play an important role in normal testicular function (Modi et al., 2003).
+It is required for normal spermatogenesis and is believed to ensure cellular homeostasis and maintain the balance between germ cells and Sertoli cells (Said et al., 2004).
+Also, apoptosis regulates spermatogenesis in health and disease status (Kerr, 1992).
+High rates of apoptosis was recorded in testicular biopsies from infertile men with variable degrees of testicular insufficiency (Juriscova et al., 1999).
+Sensitivity to factors modulated apoptosis was higher in the spermatogonia and spermatocytes, but Sertoli and Leydig cells were comparatively the most resistant (Kanter et al., 2010).
 Such changes was ameliorated and normalized by NAC administration.

-In this study, TiO2 induced both oxidative stress that indicated by the decrease in reduced glutathione and inflammatory cytokines (IL-6 and TNF- α).
+In this study, TiO2 stimulated both oxidative stress that indicated by the decrease in reduced glutathione and inflammatory cytokines (IL-6 and TNF- $\alpha$ ).
 It has been shown that NAC ameliorated the decrease in GST and lipid peroxidation induced by diazion (Oksay et al., 2013).
-Moreover, the changes in cytokines expression induced by TiO2 are ameliorated by NAC administration.
+Moreover, the changes in cytokines expression by TiO2 are ameliorated by administration.
 NAC acts as antioxidant that stimulate GSH synthesis (Dodd et al., 2008) and is confirmed in this study by up-regulation of testicular GST expression in TiO2 administered rats.
-So NAC can restore the imbalance between pro-oxidant and antioxidant systems during oxidative stress and that are coincided with our findings.
-In testes, NAC serve as an important intracellular cofactor for the transport of activated longchain fatty acids into the mitochondrial matrix, thereby facilitating oxidation and enhancing energy production.
-In the epididymis, free antioxidants are taken up from the circulating plasma and actively transported through the epithelial cells into the epididymal plasma, using a specific carrier under the regulation of androgens (Enomoto et al., 2002).
-Moreover, antioxidants especially L-carnitine and NAC act as a factor capable of protecting the heart against ischemia/perfusion injury leading to myocyte death (Shug et al., 1991).
+So, NAC may restore the disturbance between pro-oxidant and antioxidant mechaisms during oxidative stress and that are coincided with our findings.
+In the epididymis, free antioxidants (NAC) are taken from circulating blood and actively transported through the epithelial cells into the epididymal plasma, using a specific carrier under regulation of androgens (Enomoto et al., 2002).
+Moreover, antioxidants especially L-carnitine and NAC act to protect the heart against ischemia/perfusion injuries that lead to myocyte death (Shug et al., 1991).